Variational Positive-incentive Noise: How Noise Benefits Models: Conclusion

 \section{Conclusion}

 In this paper, we propose the Variational Positive-incentive Noise (\textit{VPN}), an approximate method to learn $\pi$-noise via variational inference, following the framework of $\pi$-noise \cite{Pi-Noise}.
 We validate the efficacy of the idea about generating random noise to enhance the classifier.
 The $\pi$-noise generator always promotes the base model no matter whether to train the base model with the generator or not.
 It implies that the VPN generator is a flexible module independent of the existing classifiers.
-From the visualization of generated noise, the generator aims to blur the background of complicated images, which highly meets our expectations of the defined task entropy.
+From the visualization of generated noise, a well-trained $\pi$-noise generator should learn to inject the noise to the irrelevant regions of complicated images so that the base model can pay more attention to the right objects, which shows how the noise benefits deep learning models.